olieepop/marketing-science-portfolio/README.md

 ### 📊 [Geo Holdout Test: Measuring Paid Search Incrementality](./geo_holdout_incrementality.ipynb)

-The question that started this: how many bookings does paid search actually drive, versus how many would have happened anyway?
+This is a common question business usually encounter : how many bookings/demand/orders/sales do paid search actually drive, versus how many would have happened anyway?

 Last-click attribution has a convenient answer to that question.
-It's also usually wrong.
-This notebook works through a geo holdout framework — the method I'd reach for first when you need a defensible, business-ready incrementality estimate for a paid channel.
+It's also usually wrong considering it usually captures how conversion was made but not created.
+This notebook works through a geo holdout framework : the method I'd reach for first when you need a defensible, business-ready incrementality estimate for a paid channel.

 **What's covered:**
 - Why geo holdout over MMM or user-level A/B (and when that call changes)